diepnguyenhoang/my_website/_docs/assignments/week02.md

 1. First, since *mkdocs* requires [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) (or pip), so I need to install the recent version of Python and then install *mkdocs* package using pip, following the [detailed guidelines](https://www.mkdocs.org/user-guide/installation/#installing-mkdocs)

-2. Then I will copy the website template downloaded from the [Fabacademy_oulu](https://gitlab.com/fabacademy_oulu/students_template_site) to my local repo (folder *my_website*)
+2. Then I will copy the website template downloaded from the [Fabacademy_oulu](https://gitlab.com/fabacademy_oulu/students_template_site) to my local repo (folder *my_website*).

 3. I remove the 2 files which I don’t need for GitHub

 	![](../images/github-template.jpg)

 4. **Important note before starting to edit the web**

+	In the template folder which I have just downloaded:

 	- rename *docs* folder to *_docs* => anything we want to modify for our website in local repo will be excuted in this folder.
+In other words, this is the workspace for documenting

 	- create new folder and name it: *docs* => do not touch this folder, this will store data generated from the remote repo.
+This is my Local repo which stores different version of my projects inside my computer.
+In contrast, remote repo will store different version of my projects in a remote server.

-	- open mkdocs.yml in notepad++ => change to relevant information, such as: site name... and especially docs_dir: change from "docs" to "_docs", and site_dir: change from "site" to "docs"
+	- open the file named **mkdocs.yml** in notepad++.
+This is the *config file*, and I need to go to this file to set up the theme configuration option => change to relevant information, such as: site name... and especially docs_dir: change from "docs" to "_docs", and site_dir: change from "site" to "docs"

 	![](../images/github-edit.jpg)